hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 aesenc(x, y)
 ~~~

-The Intel AES-NI instruction set was designed for standard AES modes where the round key is XORed after the round function, making `AESL(x) ^ y` a single-instruction operation.
+The Intel AES-NI instruction set was designed for standard AES modes where the round key is XORed after the round function, making `AESL(x) ^ y` a single instruction operation.

 ## Leveraging XOR Properties